-Two weeks after the Jets fired him as their offensive coordinator, the Raiders hired him as an assistant coach/offensive line coach.
+Two weeks after the Jets fired him as their offensive coordinator, Oakland hired him as their assistant coach/offensive line coach.

-Sparano, who was fired as coach of the Dolphins in December 2011, has taken two steps backward professionally in the past 14 months.
+Sparano -- who was fired as head coach of the Miami Dolphins in Jan.
+2011 -- has now taken two step backwards professionally in the past two years.

-The Jets, who are on their third offensive coordinator in three years, named Sparano last offseason to replace Brian Schottenheimer.
-At the time, Rex Ryan raved about Sparano, calling the two of them "like-minded'' coaches.
-But after a 6-10 season in which the Jets' offense was ranked 30th, Ryan fired Sparano Jan.
+The Jets, who are now on their third offensive coordinator in three years, tabbed Sparano last offseason to be their replacement for Brian Schotteinheimer.
+At the time, Jets coach Rex Ryan raved about Sparano, calling himself and Tony "like-minded" coaches.
+But after an 6-10 finish, in which the offense finished 30th in the NFL, Ryan fired Sparano on Jan.
 7.

-Although Ryan acknowledged that injuries severely limited the offense, he said, "At the end of the day, I wanted to move this team in a different direction offensively.''
+Though Ryan acknowledged injuries severely limited the Jets offense, “At the end of the day, I wanted to move this team in a different direction offensively," he said.

-In search of a new "attack style'' offense, Ryan hired former Eagles offensive coordinator Marty Mornhinweg last week as Sparano's replacement.
-Breaking free of his affinity for the ground and pound, Ryan settled on Mornhinweg, who is best known for utilizing the West Coast passing offense.
+In search of a new "attack-style" offense, Ryan hired former Eagles offensive coordinator Marty Mornhinweg last week as Sparano's replacement.
+Breaking free of his affinity for the ground and pound, Ryan settled on Mornhinweg, who is best known for utilizing the West Coast Offense.

-"I think before, maybe I misjudged the thing about I just want to ground and pound, that type of mentality,'' Ryan said.
+"I think before, maybe I misjudged the thing about I just want to ground-and-pound, that type of mentality," the Jets coach said.
 "Maybe I bought into that more than maybe I should have.
 Maybe I needed to be more open-minded and look at things a little bit differently, but we have to have it.
-We have to have that kind of mentality, and we have some players certainly capable of playing with that kind of mentality.''
+We have to have that kind of mentality and we have some players certainly capable of playing with that kind of mentality."